Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/18-monitor-hub.md

-# Monitor Fabric activity in the monitoring hub
+# Lab 1: Monitor Fabric activity in the monitoring hub

+## Estimated Duration : 30 minutes

 The *monitoring hub* in Microsoft Fabric provides a central place where you can monitor activity.
 You can use the monitoring hub to review events related to items you have permission to view.

-This lab takes approximately **30** minutes to complete.
+In this hands-on lab, you will explore how to monitor activities in Microsoft Fabric using the monitoring hub.
+You will create and run different Fabric artifacts like lakehouses, dataflows, and notebooks, and learn how to track and review their execution history.
+Additionally, you will practice customizing views in the monitoring hub to effectively manage large volumes of activity logs.

+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Create a lakehouse

+- Task 2: Create and monitor a Dataflow

+- Task 3: Create and monitor a Spark notebook

+- Task 4: Monitor history for an item

+- Task 5: Customize monitoring hub views

-## Create a lakehouse
+### Task 1: Create a lakehouse

 In this task, you will create a lakehouse in your Microsoft Fabric workspace.